clbustos/statsample/README.txt

 == FEATURES:

+* Multiple Regression.
+Listwise analysis optimized with use of Alglib library.
+Pairwise analysis is executed on pure ruby and reports same values as SPSS
+* Dominance Analysis.
+Based on Bodescu and Azen papers, DominanceAnalysis? class can report dominance analysis for a sample and DominanceAnalysis?.
+Bootstrap can execute bootstrap analysis to determine dominance stability, as recomended by Azen & Bodescu (2003).
 * Classes for Vector, Datasets (set of Vectors) and Multisets (multiple datasets with same fields and type of vectors), and multiple methods to manipulate them
 * Module Codification, to help to codify open questions
 * Converters to and from database and csv files, and to output Mx and GGobi files